transcom/mymove/client/docs/adr/0000-path-imports.md

-# Using Absolute rather than Relative Path for Imports
+# Using Both Absolute and Relative Paths for Imports

 Imports should be as easy to use and consistent as possible across the project.